Addiction Guide for Colleagues and Employers

 If you’re struggling with how to address the problem of substance abuse in your workplace, this guide can help.

-It can be challenging to know when a coworker or employee is abusing or is addicted to drugs because:
+It can be challenging to know when a coworker or employee is addicted to alcohol or drugs because:

 - Different drugs have different side effects/signs of intoxication.

 - People abusing alcohol and other drugs are usually good (up to a point) at concealing their behaviors.

 It is NOT up to you to diagnose a coworker with a substance use disorder; however, if you are noticing some of the signs of substance abuse in a coworker, you may need to take some steps to address the issue.